bkesterbyld/maroon-potato/src/pages/faq.md

         content: >-
           No. Above is a service that runs above mature SQL, NoSQL and Object storage technologies across cloud providers.
-Above's underlying technology is an abstraction layer that brings physical storage together with a virtualized data modeling and logic.
+Above's underlying technology is an abstraction layer that brings physical distributed servers together with virtualized data modeling and logic technology that we've been working on for 10 years and was proven in a prior company that did extreme enterprise-grade work for companies like Tesla, BAE Systems, Facebook and more.
 Because we use proven technologies, Above is safe, reliable and predictable.
 Also, since we don't have to develop a database, we stay focused on bringing you new features such as data warehousing (in our future).
       - title: How do I avoid lock-in?
         content: >-
           We run at many of the cloud providers and locations that you may